goldsmith-lab/ptru-alloy-no3rr-activity/README.md

 ## Usage

-Do the following while in the `0.1V-vs-RHE` directory:
+Do the following while in the `0.1V-vs-RHE` directory and with Python 2.7 accessible from the path as `/usr/bin/python`:

 ``` bash
 # Generate base simulation files